-"Based on operating conditions in each of our core markets, continued successful execution of our strategy, and barring unforeseen circumstances, Ramsay is targeting Core EPS growth of 8% to 10% for FY18."
+"Based on current operating conditions in each of our core markets and barring unforeseen circumstances, in FY'19, Ramsay is targeting positive Core EPS growth of up to 2%, adversely impacted by anticipated higher interest and tax in FY'19.
+This corresponds to Core EBITDA growth for the Group of 4% to 6%."

-Contacts: Craig McNally Managing Director Ramsay Health Care + 61 2 9220 1000

-Carmel Monaghan Chief of Staff Ramsay Health Care + 61 438 646 273

-Attachment: Summary of Financial Performance.
+Contacts:Carmel MonaghanCraig McNallyCarmel MonaghanManaging DirectorChief of StaffRamsay Health CareRamsay Health Care+ 61 2 9220 1000+ 61 438 646 273Attachment:Summary of Financial Performance.